 The fiestas don’t stop when the “bad” weather comes.
 Andalusians keep the atmosphere lively and continue to celebrate fiestas and ferias throughout the year.
 Apart from Christmas (duh!), you shouldn’t miss out on the Carnival that takes place in Cadiz in February and all the smaller gastronomy, religious and cultural fairs that liven up the region’s smallest towns.

-5. A whole new gastronomy
+5. A brand new cuisine

 As winter approaches, the gastronomy changes, too.
 The gazpacho leaves space for Malaga’s gazpachuelo (a hot soup made of fish broth, egg, potato and extra-virgin olive oil), the puchero covers all the tables in the Andalusian households, and delicious desserts make everyone’s mouths water.
 Therefore, another great excuse to visit Andalucia in winter is its cuisine, whose smells and flavours are entirely different from those you can taste in other seasons.